mnemonic-no/act/virtual-appliance.md

 * 4 CPUs
 * 60 GB disk

-It should also work to install the virtual appliance on vmware, but the port forwarding is not automatically set up after installation, so you will need configure that yourself after importing the image.
+It should also work to install the virtual appliance on vmware, but the port forwarding is not automatically set up after installation, so you will need to configure that yourself after importing the image.

 # Usage